top of page

 What if I volunteer but don’t like it?

 If you volunteer but then decide it’s not for you, please just let the office know you’d rather not volunteer again.
-We will remove your name from future rotas and find another volunteer to cover the future shifts.
+We will remove your name from future rotas and find another volunteer to cover those shifts.

 If I am on the set up/Welcome shift, will I get dinner?